go-pg/docs/docs/zfs.md

 For Amazon Elastic Block Store and other cloud stores use the default value.
 But if you know the underlying hardware you should configure `ashift` properly.

-### Disable PostgreSQL full page writes
+### Disabling PostgreSQL full page writes

-Because ZFS always writes full blocks you can disable full page writes in PostgreSQL via `full_page_writes = off` setting.
+Because ZFS always writes full blocks, you can disable full page writes in PostgreSQL via `full_page_writes = off` setting.

 ### ARC and shared_buffers

 Since ARC caches compressed blocks it makes sense to use it over PostgreSQL `shared_buffers` for caching hot data.
 But making `shared_buffers` too small will negatively affect write speed.
-Therefore consider lowering `shared_buffers` as long as your write speed does not suffer too much and leave the rest of the RAM for ARC.
+So consider lowering `shared_buffers` as long as your write speed does not suffer too much and leave the rest of the RAM for ARC.

 ### PostgreSQL block size and WAL size

 The default PostgreSQL block size is 8k and it does not match ZFS record size (by default 128k).
-The result is that while PostgreSQL writes data in 8k blocks ZFS have to operate with 128k records (known as write amplification).
+The result is that while PostgreSQL writes data in 8k blocks ZFS has to operate with 128k records (known as write amplification).
 You can somewhat improve this situation by increasing PostgreSQL block size to 32k and WAL block size to 64k.
 This requires re-compiling PostgreSQL and re-initializing a database.

 - Larger `blocksize` considerably improves performance of the queries that read a lot of data (tens of megabytes).
 This effect is not specific to ZFS and you can use larger block sizes with other filesystems as well.
-- Smaller `blocksize` means more TPS.
+- Smaller `blocksize` means higher transactions per second.

 ### Disabling TOAST compression